sanjaye/mhgnn/readme.md

    itmdataset.py -  used in graphsage and GAT experiemnts hetroitmdataset.py - used in hetrognn experiments run.py -   This is the programto run.
 It will loop through the config files in the config folder and find the best model/config for link-prediction (coded in hetrographlinks.py)
+   EDA_and_KNN_Model.ipynb --  Data analysis /KNN